kleberbaum/kleberbaum/stories.md

 ## [](#prologue)Prologue

-The F train shrieks through gloomy tunnels like a metal banshee.
-Fluorescent light flickers hypnotically across blank faces.
-A pop song bleats tinnily from the headphones of a passenger.
+The F train shrieks through gloomy tunnels like a metal banshee, its fluorescent lights flickering hypnotically across the blank faces of its passengers.
+A pop song bleats tinnily from someone's headphones.

 I stare numbly at the graffitied walls as we travel downtown.
-Bush or Gore, red or blue — does it really matter?
+Bush or Gore, red or blue—does it really matter?
 Suited figures peddle hope with practiced smiles, but nothing ever changes.

-As a 24 year old temp I waste my time building websites to hawk useless crap.
-Trapped in the city's circuitry, my thoughts fade into a recursive swirl of doubt.
+As a 24-year-old temp, I waste my time building websites to hawk useless crap.
+Am I supposed to do this till the end?
+Trapped in the city's circuitry, my thoughts dissolve into a recursive swirl of doubt.

-I came here chasing a bubble, now my friends have become nothing but orphans to our shared objectives; our code, once a vibrant program destined to revolutionize, nothing more than a bug-riddled archive.
-The blinking cursor our greates inspiration, now it only ticks the my time away.
-Laughter, camaraderie, dreams — all seem like echoes in an abandoned shell.
+I came here chasing a bubble, but now my friends have become nothing but orphans of our shared dreams; our code, once a vibrant program destined to revolutionize, is nothing more than a bug-riddled archive.
+The blinking cursor, once our greatest inspiration, now merely ticks my time away.
+Laughter, camaraderie, dreams—all seem like echoes in an abandoned shell.

 My thoughts skip a beat as I emerge from the 14th Street crypt into November's frigid breath.
 Moonlight splashes coldly on uncaring steel and glass, turning them into jet-black mirrors.
-In their reflection faceless drones march the sidewalks, focused inward on their scripted routines - is there a purpose within my life-script?
+In their reflection, faceless drones march the sidewalks, focused inward on their scripted routines.
+Is there a purpose within my life-script?

-Two man exchange cash for chemical escape.
-Tempted but I turn away, buying drugs requires more motivation than I can summon.
+Two men exchange cash for chemical escape.
+Tempted, but I turn away; buying drugs requires more motivation than I can summon.

-My existence mirrors a stray pointer in a corrupted assembly, a lone daemon disconnected from the system.
+My existence mirrors a stray pointer in corrupted assembly, a lone daemon disconnected from the system.
 A doomed process destined to crash?

-And then she appears — Emily.
+And then she appears—Emily.
 Like a glitch in the matrix, a rogue element within the monotone symphony.
-Her bright chaotic energy, sparks against the spectral indifference of the city and her existence, a thrilling deviance within my scripted narrative.
-She marks an unexpected break in my recursive despair.
+Her bright, chaotic energy sparks against the spectral indifference of the city.
+Her existence becomes a thrilling deviance within my scripted narrative.

-##old
+## old
 The F train shrieks through lightless tunnels, a metal banshee slithering beneath Manhattan’s icy facade.
 Fluorescent light flickers hypnotically across blank faces.
 A pop song bleats tinnily from the headphones of a Walkman.

 I stare numbly at graffitied walls flashing by: Bush or Gore, red or blue — does it really matter?
 Suited figures peddle hope with practiced smiles, but nothing ever changes.
 I remain a temp, selling my soul to hawk useless crap.